 St. Mark the Evangelist Parents

-St. Mark’s parents were known to be a man named, Aristopolos and Saint Mary of Jerusalem.
+St. Mark’s mother was Saint Mary of Jerusalem.

 Saint Mark the Evangelist Religious life

-His religious journey was believed to have begun when he encountered Saint Peter the apostle where he was converted and taken as a companion and an interpreter.
-Mark wrote sermons of Saint Peter thus composing the gospel according to Mark before he left for Alexandria in the third year, that is in the year 43 AD.
+He encountered Saint Peter the Apostle where he was taken as a companion and an interpreter.
+Mark wrote sermons of Saint Peter thus composing the Gospel according to Mark before he left for Alexandria in the third year, that is in the year 43 AD.

 Canonization